ArchithSharma/EmailSenderJava/README.md

 - **Google may block sign-ins** from Java apps by default.
 If you run into issues, it’s likely due to:
   - Syntax errors
   - Needing to enable "Less Secure App Access" in your Google Account
-  - Disabling 2FA temporarily (for testing)
+  - Disabling 2FA temporarily so that your password authentication goes through

 Once that’s resolved, you're good to go!